libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

       }
     ```

 1. Within the operation, define the fields you want to return.
-This example queries for the equipment item's ID and who created it.
+This example queries for the equipment ID and the person who created the entity.

     ```graphql
     query myCustomName {